alex1-11/cs50-final-project-2022/README.md

 - Decorative route for checking if the user is logged in or not;
 - Login route;
 - Register route;
-- Index route, which has several if-conditons to distinguish separate actions to take with provided data and tasks and pack out the appropriate data from the database;
+- Index route, which has several if-conditions to distinguish separate actions to take with provided data and tasks and pack out the appropriate data from the database;
 - View route to prepare task lists and provide them to frontend.
 Made with use of `match` statement added to Python with version 3.10, the analog to `switch` statement in other programming languages.

 Every Task is considered as a Python Class object defined with help of SQLAlchemy in `/models.py` file, and has a set of mandatory and optional attributes described further.